philduffen/fonix_challenge/README.md

 * 4 digit code will be sent via SMS to phone with number entered on first page.

 * Confirmation if correct - return to start page if not.

+Note: one of the spec tests will fail at the moment.
+To get it to pass change the following method in challenges_controller.rb

+  def generate_code
+    rand.to_s[2..5] <- subsitute with the code string e.g. '1234'
+  end